 If sleeping in Palma de Majorca Airport does not appeal to you, there are many hotels nearby in the beach area.
 The closest hotels are:

-- Hotel Roc Linda – (5 minutes from the airport) No airport shuttle. » Check Rates
+- Hotel Roc Leo – (5 minutes from the airport) No airport shuttle. » Check Rates

 - Hotel Amic Miraflores – (5 minutes from the airport) Airport shuttle available for a fee. » Check Rates